idfyed/sample-node-app/README.md

 based on the [Express](http://expressjs.com) web application framework.
 The [Handlebars](http://handlebarsjs.com/) templating system is used to render html.
-From a Diglias integration point of view there are really three parts of the source that is of interest:
+From a IDFyed integration point of view there are really three parts of the source that is of interest:

-* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Diglias service trough the user's browser.
+* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the IDFyed service trough the user's browser.
-* `src/diglias-conf.json` - configuration related to Diglias.
+* `src/diglias-conf.json` - configuration related to IDFyed.
 * `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be extracted and reused in real world integration implementations.